joostdecock/site/_includes/measurements/outseam.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="outseam" %}

 The **outseam** is the measurement from your hips down to the floor.